 - Fitness/health: Create workout routines for pilates, yoga, weightlifting, barre, cardio, dance, etc. – YouTube is the alternative to workout videos in decades past.

 - Travel: Review hotels and flights, offer travel trips, or just share videos of you in beautiful places.
+You can start by showing off your hometown or a nearby city.

 - Pets and animals: Cute or funny animal videos are always a hit, but you can also share training and care tips.